 1.2 These by-laws can be adopted by majority vote by written ballot of the current Center members.
 These by-laws will become effective upon such vote with the following provision: the current Board will remain in office until the annual meeting following adoption, at which time a five member Board will be elected.
 At that time two directors will be elected for one year and three directors will be elected for two years.

-1.3 These by-laws can be amended in whole or in part by a two-thirds majority vote of a quorum of the voting members (two-thirds of the total membership eligible to vote, in person or by absentee ballot) at a meeting (annual or general) of the membership.
+1.3 These by-laws can be amended in whole or in part by a two-thirds majority vote of a quorum of the voting members (half of the total membership eligible to vote, in person or by absentee ballot) at a meeting (annual or general) of the membership.
 The vote may be made in person or by written ballot submitted to the Board in a sealed, signed, and dated envelope at the start of the meeting.
 Notice of any such meeting shall include the text of any proposed changes in the by-laws.

-1.4 Notwithstanding the above section of this Article, the Center shall not amend its Articles of Incorporation to alter any statement which appears in the original Articles of Incorporation of the names and addresses of the first Directors of this Center, nor the name and address of its initial agent except to correct an error in such statement or to delete such statement after the Center has filed a “Statement by a Domestic Non-Profit Corporation” pursuant to Section 62 I 0 of the California Nonprofit Corporation Law.
+1.4 Notwithstanding the above section of this Article, the Center shall not amend its Articles of Incorporation to alter any statement which appears in the original Articles of Incorporation of the names and addresses of the first Directors of this Center, nor the name and address of its initial agent except to correct an error in such statement or to delete such statement after the Center has filed a “Statement by a Domestic Non-Profit Corporation” pursuant to Section 62 1 0 of the California Nonprofit Corporation Law.

 ARTICLE 3